-As part of our mission to make higher education accessible to all types of learners, University College invites military service members, veterans, and spouses of active or reserve military service members to enroll in our online programs.
+As part of our mission to make higher education accessible to all types of learners, University College invites military service members, veterans, and spouses of active or reserve military service members to enroll in our academic programs.

 As part of Azusa Pacific University, University College is a Servicemembers Opportunity College, offering military and veteran students help in covering tuition expenses.